TyronCameron/Taproots.jl/docs/src/index.md

 Taproots.children(x::MyType) = x.children
 ```

+Notice that `Taproots.children` is a function and as such there's no requirement that you're storing the children (like the example above does).

 We're done!
 You now have access to (almost) all the functionality in Taproots.jl.

-Your struct doesn't need to be mutable.
+Also worth noting: your struct doesn't need to be mutable.
 However, it'll simplify things for this example.

 Now let's say you create some nastily nested structure: